 The notion of 'aromorphosis' (or its analogue) does not appear to have been worked out with respect to social evolution.
 We believe that the adaptation of this notion for the theory of social evolution could be an important step forward for the development of this theory itself, and for the general theory of macroevolution.
-We tend to agree with Claessen's proposal to consider macroevolution as 'the process by which structural reorganization is affected through time, eventually producing a form or structure which is qualitatively different from the ancestral form' (Claessen 2000: 2).3 Though this definition belongs to Voget (1975: 862), yet it was Claessen who supported this definition most systematically in the realm of sociocultural anthropology (Claessen and van de Velde 1982: 11ff.; 1985: 6ff.; 1987: 1; Claessen 1989: 234; Claessen and Oosten 1996 etc.; see also, e.g., Collins 1988: 12-13; Sanderson 2007; Bondarenko, Grinin, and Korotavev 2002, 2011 in this volume).
-If we base ourselves on this definition, then we can interpret social macroevolution as a process of structural reorganization of societies and institutions, as a result of which we observe the formation of such a structure that is qualitatively different from the ancestral structure and that usually gives to a respective society some advantage in its interaction with natural and social environments in the present or in the future (see Grinin and Korotavev 2009a).
+We tend to agree with Claessen's proposal to consider macroevolution as 'the process by which structural reorganization is affected through time, eventually producing a form or structure which is qualitatively different from the ancestral form' (Claessen 2000b: 2).
+Though this definition belongs to Voget (1975: 862), yet this was Claessen who supports this definition most systematically in the realm of sociocultural anthropology (Claessen and van de Velde 1982: 11ff.; 1985: 6ff.; 1987: 1; Claessen 1989: 234; 2000a; Claessen and Oosten 1996; see also e.g., Collins 1988: 12-13; Sanderson 2007).
+If we base ourselves on this definition, then we can interpret social macroevolution as a process of structural reorganization of societies and institutions, as a result of which we observe the formation of such a structure that is qualitatively different from the ancestral structure and that usually gives to a respective society some advantage in its interaction with natural and social environments in the present or in the future.

 However, it appears difficult to understand the general course of macroevolution and the evolutionary potential of various structural reorganizations without certain analytical tools, including appropriate classifications.
 Unfortunately, the research on social and cultural evolution lacks such classifications almost entirely.
-We believe that the introduction of the notion of social aromorphosis may contribute to the development of such typologies and classifications; thus, we believe that it may contribute to the transformation of social evolutionism into a truly 'scientific activity of finding nomothetic explanations for the occurrence of... structural changes' (to use Claessen's [2000: 2] phrase; one may also compare this with Ervin László's idea that the application of 'evolution' as the basic notion opens the way toward the rapprochement of sciences [see, e.g., László 1977]).
+We believe that the introduction of the notion of social aromorphosis may contribute to the development of such typologies and classifications; thus, we believe that it may contribute to the transformation of social evolutionism into a truly 'scientific activity of finding nomothetic explanations for the occurrence of... structural changes' (to use Claessen's [2000b: 2] phrase; one may also compare this with Ervin László's idea that the application of 'evolution' as the basic notion opens the way toward the rapprochement of sciences [see e.g., László 1977]).